-Just like there are solid reasons to work with me, there are plenty of reasons not to.
+There are plenty of reasons to work with me, but there are also some reasons not to.
 Let’s rip off the Band-Aid, shall we?

 1. You love a detailed training schedule down to the minute.

 If you need a perfectly structured itinerary that outlines exactly what happens at 10:42 AM, I’m not your person.
 I’m hyper-present with my participants.
-With over a decade of experience, I know how to actually help people grow—by adapting to the room, not by sticking to a rigid schedule.
-We’ll define learning goals in advance, but if you need a PowerPoint timeline of the day?
+With over a decade of experience, I know how to help people grow by adapting to the room, not by sticking to a schedule.
+We’ll define learning goals in advance, but if you need a detailed timeline of the day in advance?
 Sorry, no.

 2. Your company thinks diversity and inclusion is just a fad.